Is pet insurance worth it?

-There are lots of options to wade through, so much so that the task may be a little daunting at first.
+There are lots of options to wade through that the task may be a little daunting at first.

-Different companies have different names for their types of cover, but they can generally be sorted into four types of policy.
+Different companies have different names for their types of cover.
+They can generally be sorted into four types of policy.

-- Lifetime pet insurance policies: Your dog or cat is insured for their whole life, giving you an agreed amount to spend on care each year.
+- Lifetime pet insurance policies: Your dog or cat is insured for their whole life.
+This gives you an agreed amount to spend on care each year.

-- Time-limited pet insurance cover: A fixed sum to cover your pet for a set time period, often 12 months from the first date of vet treatment.
+- Time-limited pet insurance cover: A fixed sum to cover your pet for a set time period.
+This is often 12 months from the first date of vet treatment.

 - Accident-only pet insurance policies: A fixed sum for each accidental injury to pay for or help towards treatment.